Toilet training: signs that children are ready

 - Ask your child to wee just before going to bed.

-If you feel there might be a problem or you’re worried about how your child is adapting to toilet training, check with your GP or child and family health nurse.
+It might help to know that daytime wetting isn’t considered a problem until it’s happening regularly in children older than 5 years.
+If you’re concerned about how your child is adapting to toilet training, check with your GP or child and family health nurse.

 It can take toilet-trained children months or even years to become dry at night.

 The main sign that your child is becoming dry overnight is a dry nappy first thing in the morning.
 When you notice this starting to happen, you can try stopping nappies at night.